serin113/orgdb/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project (Org Affiliations Database) is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the LICENSE.md file for details.

+The [CherryPy project](https://cherrypy.org) is licensed under the [BSD 3-Clause "New" or "Revised" License](https://opensource.org/licenses/BSD-3-Clause).

 https://orgdb.wordpress.com